 Screws vs Bolts-Clamping Force

 The nut and bolt assembly creates a very high clamping force keeping the member in between under compression.
-On the other hand, Screws are used where clamping force requirement is low.
+On the other hand, Screws are used where the clamping force requirement is low.

 Bolts vs Screws-Load Carrying Capability

 The reliability of bolted joints is very high.
 Bolts can carry high loads.
-For increasing load carrying capabilities, larger size bolts are used in construction industries.
+For increasing load-carrying capabilities, larger-size bolts are used in construction industries.
 But, Screws have a lower load-carrying capability and they are not available in larger sizes.
 The reliability of Screws is moderate.

-Other differences between Bolts and Nuts
+Other differences between Bolts and Screws

 As nuts are used to tighten a bolt, the length of the bolts must be more than the width of the parts through which it is protruding.
-On the contrary, the length of screws is usually less than the width of the assembled components.
+On the contrary, the length of the screws is usually less than the width of the assembled components.

 Bolts are usually fastened using a spanner or other tools whereas Screws are normally tightened using a screwdriver or a driver bit.